gustavofuhr/miyagi_pytorch_trainer/README.md

 # Miyagi's Pytorch Trainer

-A pytorch trainer with a range of choice for backbones, losses, augmentation and wandb sweeps.
+A pytorch trainer with a range of choice for backbones, losses, augmentations.
+And wandb tracking and sweeps!

 ![Catch that fly!](https://observatoriodocinema.uol.com.br/wp-content/uploads/2021/01/miyagi.jpg)